 When the water-vapour filter has been zero-point calibrated and span calibrated it is able to measure the absolute concentration of water vapour in any gas sample in the analysis cell of the Monitor, and it requires no further calibration.

-When all installed optical filters (in positions "A" to "E") have been zero-point, humidity-interference, span and cross-interference calibrated (if necessary) then the Monitor is able to perform accurate measurements.
+When the installed optical filter has been zero-point, humidityinterference and span calibrated then the Monitor is able to perform accurate measurements.